rediskazavr/rediskazavr/README.md

 Programming is my hobby =)

-I am interested in low-level development in programming languages such as (ASM, C, C++, Rust)
+I am interested in low-level development in programming languages such as (ASM, C, Rust)
 At the same time, I have fun playing games

 ## 📌Pinned